apollographql/federation/atlas/readme.md

 A (relatively straightfoward) generalization of [resolving references](#resolve-references-in-schema-files) is to be able to identify and describe any token in any schema file on disk.
 This is effectively the core work of a language server.
 It makes sense to wrap this into the atlas' responsibilities.
 The atlas *isn't* a language server (in the sense of implementing the language server protocol), but it should be able to form the core of one.

-### Provide a canonical representation of graph structures
+### Provide forge with canonical representations of graph structures

 Two pieces to this: